MichaelJMerritt/Portfolio/README.md

 From this we can see that the data first half of 2023 shows mortality rates approaching pre-pandemic levels.
 There is an inflection point at day 224 of 2023 where the mortality rate begins to drop significantly, which tells me that its very likely that the data past that date has not yet stabilized and there is still alot of data that hasn't been verified and added to the database yet.

 It is also interesting to note from the cause of death section that the percentage of deaths of natural causes remains more or less constant despite the increase in mortality due to Covid.
 In 2020 and 2021 when the Covid related causes of death are introduced the heart and neoplasm/cancer related causes of death are reduced.
-This suggests that Covid is proving more deadly to those with heart and cancer realted issues than otherwise healthy people.
+This suggests that Covid is proving more deadly to those with heart and cancer related issues than otherwise healthy people.

 For the next analysis I use only a single dataset from the CDC that has detailed information on Covid cases in the US categorized by age, race and sex.
 Each case also has information regarding the severity of the case including hospitalization and death.